Bhagavad Gita in Modern India

 Sen, Amiya P. “Re-locating Moral and Religious Authority: The Gita in Nineteenth-Century Bengal.”
 In Explorations in Modern Bengal c.
 1800–1900: Essays on Religion, History and Culture.
 By Amiya P. Sen, 165–217.
 Delhi: Primus Books, 2010.

 Wealth of data on the Gita in the appendixes.
 Lists of Sanskrit and Bangla manuscripts of the Gita and commentaries in 19th-century Bengal and the printing history of the Bangla translations of the Gita from 1800 to 1904.
-According to the author, the Gita remains marginal to Bengal Vaiṣṇavism in spite of being a Vaiṣṇava text, and the translation activity picks up toward the end of the 19th century.
+According to the author, the Gita remains marginal to Bengal Vaiṣṇavism in spite of being a Vaiṣṇava text, and the translation activity picks up toward the end of the nineteenth century.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.